Audit Scotland

 Audit Scotland (Buidheann-sgrùdaidh na h-Alba) is an independent public body responsible for auditing most of Scotland's public organisations.

-These include the Scottish Government, local councils and NHS Scotland.
+The body supports the Auditor General for Scotland and the Accounts Commission for Scotland in the audit of all public bodies in Scotland, including the Scottish Government, local councils and NHS Scotland.

 Auditing role

-It audits over 220 organisations, including:
+It audits over 250 organisations, including: